inmanta/web-console/README.md

     yarn bundle-profile:analyze # Launch a tool to inspect the bundle size

+    yarn cypress-test # Run tests with Cypress

-To enable authentication with keycloak, you can use environment variables, e.g. add the following variable to a dotenv (`.env` in the root of the project) file (further information on https://github.com/motdotla/dotenv):
+To enable authentication with keycloak, you can use environment variables, e.g. add the following variable to a dotenv (`.env` in the root of the project) file (further information on <https://github.com/motdotla/dotenv>)

     SHOULD_USE_AUTH=true